microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_machine_configuration_custom/_index.md

 Desired State Configuration version 3 is removing the dependency on MOF.
 Initially, there are only support for DSC Resources written as PowerShell classes.
-Due to using MOF-based DSC resources for the Windows-demo, we are using version 2.0.5.
+Due to using MOF-based DSC resources for the Windows demo-configuration, we are using version 2.0.5.

 ```powershell
 Install-Module PSDesiredStateConfiguration -Force -RequiredVersion 2.0.5